Useful Stuff

 Resources & recommended books

-The online resources and books recommended here help you to change your mindset about any area of your life.
-You’ll also find some that are specifically about career change which help you to get clear about what you want from your work, then see what’s the best match for you – the same approach as the career coaching programme that I use.
+These resources and books help you to change your mindset about any area of your life and include some specifically about career change.
+They help you to get clear about yourself and what you want from your work, then explore your options to find the career that’s the best match for you.
+This is the same approach as my career coaching programme.

 Information on personality assessments when thinking about your career